bserdar/took/readme.md

 # Multiple users

 Took can maintain tokens for multiple users.
-If username is ommitted, the last username will be used:
+If username is omitted, the last username will be used:

 ```
   took token prod user1